 Before Baby T’s arrival, I always wondered why people say raising kids is one of the most rewarding things in life.
 Now I’m a dad, I finally understand the reasons.
-It’s so wonderful to see Baby T learning new things, and developing his own personality.
-My life has change dramatically since becoming a dad and I am really enjoying this journey.
+It’s so wonderful to see Baby T learning new things and developing his own personality.
+My life has changed dramatically since becoming a dad, and I am really enjoying this journey.
 This morning while having breakfast with Mrs. T, Baby T clapped his hands for the very first time.
-He was laughing and smiling while clapping his hands, it was a great way to start my day.
+He was laughing and smiling while clapping his hands.
+It was a great way to start my day.
 It’s so neat to see him learning these little things that we take for granted.

-Having a new born does mean increasing the household spending a little bit.
-We do, however, try our best to reduce baby related spending.
+Having a newborn means increasing household spending a little bit.
+We do, however, try our best to reduce baby-related spending.
 Here are 6 ways to save money on baby items

 1. Buy Used

 When we checked out strollers and cribs in baby stores during Mrs. T’s pregnancy, we were SHOCKED to see the price tags.
 Most strollers are over $600 brand new, some strollers are selling over $1,000!
 The same goes for cribs.
 This is INSANITY!!!

 After a bit of research, Mrs. T and I decided on the stroller and the crib brands.
 We looked all over Craigslist and various moms groups to find a used stroller and a used crib.
 Our hard work didn’t go wasted.
 We were able to find a used stroller and a used crib of the brands and colours that we want.
 Both items were only used for about a year and we saved over 60% compared to buying brand new!